-It isn’t often that you find a book that just begs you to read it aloud, but Pop Sonnets: Shakespearean Spins on Your Favorite Songs is that kind of rare treat.
-Literature nerds and music geeks will love Erik Didriksen‘s infectious mash-ups of Shakespearean verse and Top-40 hits from the last several decades.
-Continue reading
+It isn't often that you find a book that just begs you to read it aloud, but Pop Sonnets: Shakespearean Spins on Your Favorite Songs is that kind of rare treat.
+Literature nerds and music geeks will love Erik Didriksen's infectious mash-ups of Shakespearean verse and Top-40 hits from the last several decades.
+Take, for … Continue reading Pop Sonnets: A Review

 Tag: poetry